WWTV

+WWUP operates as a full-time satellite of WWTV; aside from the transmitter, it does not maintain any physical presence in Sault Ste.
+Marie, Michigan.
 Together, the two stations are known on-air as 9&10 and serve the largest television market east of the Mississippi River: 23 counties in the northern Lower Peninsula and three counties in the eastern Upper Peninsula.
 In addition, WWUP's signal can be received by viewers in Northern Ontario including Sault Ste.
 Marie's Canadian sister city.

 History

 Sparton Corporation, a Jackson-based radio manufacturer, won the license for channel 13 in June 1953 was assigned the call letters WWTV.